News Doom 19 May 2026, 13:151 min read

 Intelligence Summary

-• The original Doom soundtrack has been added to the Library of Congress’ National Recording Registry, a major cultural honor.
+• The original Doom soundtrack has been added to the Library of Congress’ National Recording Registry, recognizing its cultural impact.

 Video